ammar-homaida-statistics/easystatisticsacademy/foundations/statistical-questions/index.md

 &nbsp;   <h2>What makes a question statistical?</h2>

 &nbsp;   <p>

-&nbsp;     A statistical question is one that cannot be answered with a single,
+&nbsp;     A statistical question cannot be answered with a single fixed value.
+It anticipates variability and

-&nbsp;     fixed value.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     It anticipates variability in the data and requires multiple observations
+&nbsp;     requires multiple observations to answer.
+For this reason, statistical questions focus on patterns,

-&nbsp;     to be answered.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     Statistical questions are concerned with patterns, distributions,

-&nbsp;     and uncertainty rather than exact outcomes.
+&nbsp;     distributions, and uncertainty rather than exact outcomes.

 &nbsp;   </p>